Dental Terms Glossary

 Lingual braces sit on the inside surface of your teeth.
 They're often called hidden braces, because their positioning means you can't see them from the outside.

-Our Oasis Basics package provides patients with the Oasis services they need, at an affordable price.
+Our Bupa Dental Essentials package provides patients with the Bupa services they need, at an affordable price.
 The purpose of this package is to make dental treatment more accessible when fully private treatment may not be suitable, and when it's not always possible for us to provide NHS care.

 Oral and maxillofacial surgery